-It is however the intention that run of mine ore will be transported along an existing highway in standard 20 tonne trucks to the Palito Mine site and will be processed through the gold recovery facilities at Palito.
-The proposed process route will comprise crushing, milling and a gravity concentration circuit with the gravity tailings being fed to a cyanide agitation leaching CIP plant, followed by elution and gold refinement circuits, to produce bullion.
-The Company anticipates the installation of a second ball mill at Palito in order to keep the ore feeds separate as the Sao Chico ore does not require the additional flotation process that the Palito ore is subjected to.
-The primary crushing will however be conducted on a batched basis with crushed ore stockpiles of Palito and Sao Chico ore being physically separated.
+Run of mine ore is transported along an existing highway in conventional 20 tonne trucks to the Palito Mine site and is processed through the gold recovery facilities at Palito.
+The process route comprises crushing, milling and a gravity concentration circuit with the gravity tailings being fed to a cyanide agitation leaching CIP plant, followed by elution and gold refinement circuits, to produce bullion.
+The Company has installed a separate milling line at Palito in order to keep the ore feeds separate as the Sao Chico ore does not require the additional flotation process that the Palito ore is subjected to.
+The primary crushing is however conducted on a batched basis with crushed ore stockpiles of Palito and Sao Chico ore being physically separated.